richdougherty/ibm-integration-examples/lagom-mq-example-scala/README.md

     cd lagom-mq-example-scala
     ```

+By default, the example Lagom service is configured to connect to the MQ Docker
+image running on localhost using its [default settings](https://github.com/ibm-messaging/mq-docker#mq-developer-defaults).
+You do not need to change these settings if you are using the default Docker
+image.
+If you do wish to use different MQ settings you can change them in the
+Lagom service's `application.conf` configuration file.
+The settings are documented
+in the comments in that file.

 ## Download and install the MQ client driver

 To build and run the Lagom service, you will need to make the MQ client library available